 Many more temples and shrines are spread all over the country.
 Smaller Shinto shrines called Hokora are often located in towns and villages and tended by the local residents who visit them to honour small Shinto deities.

 Using your Japan Rail Pass will make it easy to go from onsen towns with their hot springs to larger cities and the main tourist attractions.
 The Shinkansen “bullet train” itself is an experience.
-The modernity and speed of the train make it an absolute breeze to travel from Sapporo all the way north in Hokkaido to Kagoshima all the way south of the Kyushu island.
+The modernity and speed of the train make it an absolute breeze to travel from Sapporo all the way north in Hokkaido to Kagoshima all the way south of the Kyushu islands.

 Japanese tea ceremony, sake, traditional ryokans, Japanese cuisine, the snow monkeys of Hokkaido, the Ghibli Museum, Mount Fuji, the Itsukushima Shrine or sumo wrestling are only a handful of other Japanese treasures and wonders that one might want to experiment during a visit of Japan.